 Azure Monitor overview

-Azure Monitor maximizes the availability and performance of your applications by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+Azure Monitor maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
 It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.

 The following diagram gives a high-level view of Azure Monitor.
 At the center of the diagram are the data stores for metrics and logs, which are the two fundamental types of data use by Azure Monitor.
 On the left are the sources of monitoring data that populate these data stores.
 On the right are the different functions that Azure Monitor performs with this collected data such as analysis, alerting, and streaming to external systems.